Determine If You Have Enough Savings to Retire

-In this case, the $50,933 represents their annual expected retirement income.
+In this case, the $51,377 represents their annual expected retirement income.
 They need to compare this to their expenses to see if it will be enough.
-If you aren't sure what your expenses will be in retirement make a retirement expense projection to come up with an estimate.
+If you aren't sure what your expenses will be in retirement, make a retirement expense projection to come up with an estimate.

-This calculation is sufficient assuming both spouses are alive but upon the death of the first spouse the lower Social Security amount (hers in this case) will go away and the higher amount will continue as a widow/widower benefit.
-However, certain expenses are also likely to go down upon the death of a spouse, such as health care and insurance costs, transportation and utilities.
+This calculation is sufficient assuming both spouses are alive, but upon the death of the first spouse, the lower Social Security amount (in this case, hers) will go away.
+The higher amount will continue as a widow/widower benefit.
+However, certain expenses are also likely to go down upon the death of a spouse, such as health care and insurance costs, transportation, and utilities.

 Objections to This Type of Retirement Calculation